Quavo: Personal life

 On April 18, 2015, authorities stopped a Migos concert at Georgia Southern University and arrested all three members of the group, as well as several members of their entourage.
 Quavo was charged with possession of an unspecified Schedule II narcotic, possession of marijuana, possession of a firearm in a school safety zone, and possession of a firearm during the commission of a crime.
 He was released from jail on bond, and later pleaded no contest to misdemeanor marijuana charges and received a 12-month sentence, which was suspended based on payment of fines.

+Quavo supported Bernie Sanders' 2016 presidential campaign.

-In 2017, Quavo briefly dated actress and model Karrueche Tran.
+In 2017, Quavo briefly dated actress Karrueche Tran.
 Quavo began dating Saweetie in September 2018.
 On March 19, 2021, Saweetie confirmed via social media that she and Quavo are no longer in a relationship.
 She also mentioned on social media that Quavo had been unfaithful, writing "Presents don't band aid scars and the love isn't real when the intimacy is given to other women."
 In late March 2021, video footage surfaced showing the pair in a physical altercation that allegedly happened in 2020.

 In May 2020, Quavo announced on his Instagram account that he had graduated from high school after dropping out 11 years earlier.

 In December 2021, Quavo was sued for his alleged involvement in the assault of a limo driver earlier in July 2021.

-Murder of Takeoff

-Quavo was one of the main eyewitnesses for Takeoff's murder in the early morning hours of November 1, 2022.
-He, Takeoff, and about 39 other people gathered outside of the bowling alley at 810 Billiards and Bowling located in Houston, Texas after a private party ended there at around 1:00 CDT, according to Houston's KHOU-11 TV.
-Quavo was not injured during the shooting, although he reportedly fainted afterward and had to be carried to a vehicle.
-Two other people, 24-year-old Joshua "Wash" Washington (a business associate of Quavo) and a 23-year-old woman, suffered non-life-threatening injuries during the shooting.
+Quavo witnessed Takeoff's murder in the early hours of November 1, 2022.
+He, Takeoff, and around 30 others were gathered outside of a bowling alley in Houston, Texas after a private party ended.
+Quavo was involved in an argument over a dice game and was shot at as he was walking away.
+Takeoff was fatally struck by a stray bullet, and two other people suffered non-life-threatening injuries.
+Following Takeoff's death, Quavo became outspoken about gun violence prevention.
+In September 2023, Quavo met with vice president Kamala Harris and spoke about gun violence during the annual Congressional Black Caucus legislative conference.
+In March 2024, Quavo announced the launch of the Spark Grants initiative which will award ten different organizations with $10,000 to help spread awareness and minimize gun violence around Atlanta.
+The grant was handed out to recipients on June 18, 2024, which marks the birthday of Takeoff and falls during National Gun Violence Awareness Month.